onefoursix/sdc-on-k8s-with-backend-tls/README.md

   <img src="images/authoring-sdc.png" width="70%">

 - You can test that the SDC's auth token remains valid by deleting the SDC's Pod and waiting for it get recreated.
-The new Pod should resume heartbeating to SDC and function normally.
+The new Pod should resume heart-beating to Control Hub and function normally.